 A new guide to epigenetics just got published that blows the doors off conventional thinking around upgrading yourself.
 There is no longer any doubt that you can use your environment to literally hack your genes.
 The research, published in the Journal of Behavioral Ecology, highlights dozens of studies showing epigenetics guides rapid adaptation.

 Epigenetics promises to help crack the code behind increased obesity, cancer rates, and other wide spread degenerative diseases, but that is just for starters.
-By hacking our environment, we can literally turn on genes that make us more Bulletproof.
+By hacking our environment, we can literally switch on or off genes that make us either more or less Bulletproof.

 Flipping Your DNA Switches